 – Present Church Teachings Clearly: Play a vital role in presenting the Church’s doctrines clearly and authentically to prevent misrepresentation or misunderstanding in ecumenical discussions.

-Surprisingly, resistance to such collaboration came from the then-limited number of Catholic radio stations in Yaoundé.
+Surprisingly, resistance to such collaboration came from the then few Catholic radio stations in Yaoundé.
 The intention was for Catholic radio stations to connect during news programmes, enabling listeners in Douala to follow news from Catholic stations in Yaoundé and vice versa.
 Suspicion and outright hostility scuttled attempts at inter-Catholic collaborations which some of us had hoped would grow and mature in media communication in Cameroon.
 Hopefully, with the proliferation of Catholic FM radio stations across the country, notably, Radio Evangelium in the Archdiocese of Bamenda, the Dioceses of Kumbo, Mamfe, and Kumba, and Divine Mercy Radio in the Diocese of Buea, such inter-Catholic media collaboration will soon materialise.

 In conclusion, Catholic media serves as a powerful vehicle for promoting understanding, reconciliation, and collaboration among Christian denominations.
 Through respectful engagement, accurate information, and positive portrayals of ecumenical initiatives, Catholic media fulfill the Church’s mission to advance Christian unity, in keeping with Jesus’ prayer “that all may be one” (John 17:21).